BOLA02/math-wizard/README.md

 # Math-Magicians

-Math Magicians is a calculator app built with React.
+Math Wizard is a calculator app built with React.

 ## Built With